drivelling-spinel/tartar/doc/maintain.md

 - Intermission text is no longer cut off completely if a line which is too long to fit on the screen is encountered
 - "Tall" sky textures (e.g. 256 pixel and higher) that have two "posts" per "column" are rendered without a "tutti-frutti" horizontal line
 - "Tall" sky textures are no longer vertically misplaced
+- Dehacked patches for PWADs originating from Mac computers can now be read, e.g. those for Wolfendoom
+  (CR-terminated lines are supported and sporadic '\0' characters are ignored)
+- Leaving map via a "death" (or "suicide") exit starts next level at "pistol start", does not leavel player in a "zombie" state
+- New configuration propertry `hide_weapon_on_flash` has been added, designed to be used exclusively from OPTIONS lumps inside PWADs.
+  The value is a per-weapont-type bit mask (as per weapontype_t enum) that has set bit in case when weapon main sprite has to be suppressed when weapon flash is displayed.
+  The intended use is with compatibility WAD-s for Wolfendoom, where this addresses weapon sprite issues the PWADs have.
 - Intermission text display has been shifted a few pixels to the left to accommodate for longer strings in some PWADS
-- Leaving map via a "death" (or "suicide") exit starts next level at "pistol start", does not leavel player in a "zombie" state
 - New `intermusic` property has been added to MAPINFO to select particular song to play during intermission (outtro) screen
 - New set of "boss action" properties has been added to MAPINFO following UMAPINFO standard as an example.
   Code for these properties needs preprocessor definition `BOSSACTION` to be compiled in, which is set by default.